rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 LLM PRs are required to have tests, full stop, regardless of how hard that is, as well as various other restrictions;
 LLMs cannot be used for soundness-critical changes unless the author is already a domain expert, and even then it's strongly discouraged.

-No one is required to read LLM output unless they choose to:
+No one except the author is required to read LLM output unless they choose to:
 LLM output isn't allowed in public docs, PR descriptions, and comments unless it's clearly marked;
 reviewers aren't required to look at LLM PRs if they don't want to.

-LLMs are not allowed to become an implicit requirement for contributing to the Rust project: policies must be written first for humans, and only summarized for machines;
+LLMs are not allowed to become an implicit requirement for contributing to `rust-lang/rust`: policies must be written first for humans, and only summarized for machines;
 LLM PRs without disclosure can be closed for that reason alone.